samuelsnyder/outline-todo.txt/README.md

 A *next action* is defined as the first subtask with no subtask of its own under 1) a root task or 2) a task tagged with a project (eg. "+project")--unless the task or parent tree is tagged with *@someday* or *@maybe* (or as otherwise configured).

 *Next actions* inherit the project tags and the nearest priority tag from their parent tree.
-Context tags ("@context") are not inherited.
+Context tags ("@context") are not inherited unless written with two "@" symbols ("@@heritablecontext").

 Example
 ======